On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Homogenization on the Bottom Boundary

-As did before, we will formally derive a cell problem and from which we define the homogenized boundary data.
-Then we show the solutions indeed converge in the sense of half-relaxed limit to the data on the boundary.
+As before, we will formally derive the cell problem, from which we define the homogenized boundary data as a boundary layer limit.
+After showing the continuity property, we prove bottom boundary homogenization.

 Fix a point $x_0\in\Omega(0)$ and set